Saving & Spending Budgeting & Expenses

 tanaonte/Adobe man holds a tablet with streaming companies logo on screen

-Subscription video services cost the average consumer $48 per month.
-With all the companies, from Netflix to Disney to Hulu, raising their prices, streaming services should be one of the first items on the budgetary chopping block.
+Subscription video services cost the average consumer a hefty amount monthly.
+With all the companies, from Netflix to Disney to Hulu, raising their prices is not the way to get ahead financially.
+Streaming services should be one of the first items on the budgetary chopping block.

 Delivery subscriptions